 Revenue = 10 new clients with $9 package = $90 during the first month (total revenue LTV x number of clients = $1080 explained below)

-Let’s say, statistically, clients cancel their subscription for some reason after 12 months.
+Let’s say, statistically, clients cancel their subscriptions for some reason after 12 months.
 That would bring us to the LTV of $90 x 12 months = $108 per client.
 Now we are able to conclude that those $500 brought us 10 clients with $90 in the first month, and a total of $1080 if the LTV doesn’t change during those 12 months.
-Ideally CRO also includes increasing your “LTV,” which is perhaps the most important number in the entire equation!
+Ideally, CRO also includes increasing your “LTV,” which is perhaps the most important number in the entire equation!
 In a perfect world you would calculate your LTV as a cohort, but for starters it’s great if you even have any kind of LTV.
-Speaking of the perfect world, there’s a service that does this automatically, and I’ve been meaning to start using it.
-It’s called Chartmogul, any thoughts?

 1000 website visitors ($0.50 CPC) + 10% signup conversion = 100 signups + 10% conversion to a $9 paid package = $90 revenue (LTV $108)